tfachada/thesist/template/Beginning/Glossary.typ

 /*
   Glossarium is the default glossary package of this template (you can use another if you want).
-If you have any doubts related to glossarium after reading the quick guide, you can check its documentation at: https://github.com/typst-community/glossarium
+If you have any doubts related to Glossarium after reading the quick guide, you can check its documentation at: https://github.com/typst-community/glossarium
 */